I built this because I kept watching the same mistake get made — from every side of the table.

 Every input in the solo evaluation was shaped by someone with a stake in which system wins.
 Vendors control the demo environment.
 References are hand-picked.
 Peers offer recommendations without operational context.

-No amount of founder diligence changes that.
+No amount of diligence changes that.
 It just produces more confident exposure to a process that was never designed to surface fit problems.

 So I built the thing that was missing.